When you completed your FAFSA, you probably received a message that said "Congratulations,

 not limited to the following: missing applicant or parent signatures; name and/or

-registration issues.
-FAFSA rejections must be resolved before students are considered
+must be resolved before students are considered eligible for financial aid.
+The Financial

-from you to help resolve FAFSA rejects.
-It is essential that all requested documentation
+Aid Office will request additional information from you to help resolve FAFSA rejects.

-a timely manner could result in a loss of some forms of aid.
+Failure to provide requested documentation in a timely manner could result in a loss

 When a student's file is selected for verification, the Financial Aid Office will